rishimukherjee31/guides/OS and Images/Ubuntu_OrinNX_Nano.md

 ## Step 1: Put the Jetson in Recovery Mode

 On the Jetson Orin NX this is done by shorting pin 9 and pin 10 (GND and FC_REC) with a jumper cable.
-You can then connect a USB-C cable from the Jetson to a host machine (I used an Alienware laptop running Linux).
+You can then connect a USB-C cable from the Jetson to a host machine (We used an Alienware laptop running Linux).
 Now, when you power on the Jetson, you will be able to see the Jetson on your host machine using `lsusb`.

 ```bash
 lsusb